Getting Started with WinUI AutoComplete (SfAutoComplete)

 Step 3: Set the TextMemberPath and DisplayMemberPath.

 The AutoComplete control is populated with the list of social media.
-However, because the ‘SocialMedia’ model contains two properties such as ‘Name’ and ‘ID’, it is necessary to intimate, which property should be a display value in the selection box portion and drop-down suggestion of the AutoComplete control.
+However, because the SocialMedia model contains two properties, Name and ID, you must specify which property should be displayed in the selection box and the drop-down suggestion of the AutoComplete control.

 TextMemberPath - This property path is used to get the value for displaying in the selection box portion of the AutoComplete control when an item is selected.
 The default value is String.Empty.